 - Shield Security.
 My recommended security plugin to use on your site, also be sure to sign up to get notifications so you can learn about all the amazing features they keep adding.
 Considering upgrading to the pro version to support the team behind the plugin and to get all of the amazing security features.

 - SEOPress.
-Yoast is a very popular SEO plugin, but I find it overloaded and it also can be the cause of many conflicts when doing updates.
+Yoast is a very popular SEO plugin, but I find it overloaded and sometimes buggy.
+It also can be the cause of many conflicts when doing updates.
 SEOPress is quick, easy to use and my preferred SEO plugin.

 - WP101.
 I use to provide my own training videos, but the with the changes in WordPress it was hard to keep everything up to date.
 WP 101 is a great place to learn the basics of WordPress at a reasonable price.
 I still offer custom training solutions, but this is a great alternative.